SIMULATeQCD: A simple multi-GPU lattice code for QCD calculations: Low-level implementation

 \subsection{Parameter handling and IO}

-Parameter files hold input parameters such as quark masses and couplings, as well as information like the lattice dimension, random number seed, etc. These are implemented through our class \ff{LatticeParameters}.
+Parameter files hold input parameters such as quark masses and couplings, as well as information like the lattice dimension, random number seed, etc. These are implemented through our \ff{LatticeParameters} class.
 More specialized parameter classes, for example the parameter class for the RHMC, inherit from this.
 Default parameter files are in the \texttt{parameter} folder mentioned in \secref{sec:design}, but one can also pass a custom parameter file as argument to any executable.

-Another challenge facing large-scale LQCD projects is finding the storage space for petabytes of configurations.
-Furthermore, configurations are highly flexible to many kinds of measurements, so it is conducive for open science to store these configurations in a standardized, accessible way, find long-term storage elements on which to place them, and to responsibly collect and curate metadata to help lattice practitioners find these configurations, for example through a search tool.
-In this context, it is nowadays stressed that scientific data should be FAIR~\cite{wilkinson_fair_2016}.

-The most well equipped scheme to effectively carry out such a task in LQCD is the International Lattice Data Grid (ILDG)~\cite{beckett_building_2011}, which provides a common format and metadata scheme in order to facilitate configuration sharing among lattice groups, and which is now being resuscitated~\cite{Karsch:2022tqw}.
-ILDG configuration binaries must be written out in LIME format~\cite{LIME} and packaged together with a corresponding XML metadata file that validates against the QCDml~\cite{maynard_qcdml_2005} schema.
-To this end we allow that our configurations comply with the format of the ILDG, written out as LIME files.
-To assist with forming a QCDml file, one can pass optional ILDG-compliant parameters to the \ff{LatticeParameters} class that are printed to the standard output.
+$\simulat$ supports the International Lattice Data Grid (ILDG) format for reading and writing the gauge configurations~\cite{beckett_building_2011}.
+The gauge configuration files for ILDG format are packaged together with with a corresponding XML metadata (QCDml) file~\cite{maynard_qcdml_2005}.
+To assist with forming a QCDml file, one can pass optional, ILDG-compliant parameters to the \ff{LatticeParameters} class that are printed to the standard output.
 These metadata can then be captured by custom scripts.
 In addition to ILDG format, $\simulat$ also has support for MILC~\cite{MILC}, NERSC, and openQCD~\cite{openQCD} configuration formats, three other commonly used formats in the lattice community.